brianleroux/Cordova/ROADMAP.md

 The leavings of fast hacking.
 Could happen that I (or you) get bored and want to refactor something simple.

-- mv ./bin/create/w3c_config_reader ./bin/util/config-reader
+- deprecate ./bin/create/w3c_config_reader for ./util/read-config and ./util/validate-config
-- move logic in w3c_config_reader feature2intent to stand alone script
 - mv ./bin/create/BeautifulSoup.py ./bin/util/BeatifulSoup.py

-- mv ./bin/create/xcode-debug ./bin/util/xcode-debug
+Contributer Notes
+---

+- each script should be a standalone executable
+- make each script single purpose and use unix stdin, stdout, stderr
 - rename scripts with prefixing if they are applicable to a single platform eg. ios-xcode-debug